Lower Eyelid Solutions

 Bleeding or infection are serious complications of any surgical procedure, but are rare with lower blepharoplasty.
 Other rare complications include visible scars, dryness of the eyes requiring eye drops, and pulling-down of the lower eyelids.
 These conditions are treatable with scar therapies, dry eye therapies, and/or other procedures.
 Hollowing can occur if too much fat is removed.
 Too much or too little eyelid skin or fat removal can require further corrective procedures.
 These risks can be minimized by having your procedure performed by a trained oculoplastic surgeon.

-At Allure Medical Spa, Dr. Charles Mok, and Dr. Brett Kotlus offer these and other cosmetic procedures.
-Allure Medical Spa was one of the first Medical Spas in the country, offering a variety of cosmetic surgical and non surgical procedures.
+The team at Allure Medical Spa offer these and other cosmetic procedures.
+As one of the first Medical Spas in the country, we are happy to offer a variety of cosmetic surgical and non surgical procedures.